alex-romanovskii/summareyez/README.md

 "I want to see gaze point" - takes x,y coordinates, and then draws a point on the screen

 **Text screen**
-While the screen is active, the weight of each sentence increases depending on the coordinates
+\nWhile the screen is active, the weight of each sentence increases depending on the coordinates
 ![Screenshot](description/text_screen.png)

 **Question screen**
 ![Screenshot](description/question_screen.png)

 **Output**
-This is csv file in folder "results" with following features:
+\nThis is csv file in folder "results" with following features:
 - index - sentence number
 - sentenсe
 - count_fixation - the number of coordinates received by each sentence